MikeyJohnsonHydrology/MikeyJohnsonHydrology.github.io/_pages/projects.md

 (2021-Present)

 D&A has subcontracted with MacKay and Somps to provide drainage design, calculations, and studies for development projects throughout the Sacramento region.
-D&A has provided over 100 studies in the region, many of which are for projects in Sacramento County DWR jurisdiction.
-Level 1, Level 2, and Level 4 studies have been prepared following the County’s drainage study requirements, both before and after the 2020 requirements document.
-In all cases, hydrology and hydraulics follow the County Drainage Manual Volume 2 and improvement plan Section 9 (Storm Drain Design.
-Drainage studies performed in the last five years have also considered the Sacramento Stormwater Quality Partnership Hydromodification Management Plan and the Sacramento Region Stormwater Quality Design Manual.
-D&A has taken a comprehensive approach to drainage design to incorporate low-impact development, stormwater quality, hydromodification, and flood control.
-Example projects in Sacramento County include: Newbridge Master Plan, Mather South Master Plan, Folsom Plan Area Master Plan, Elverta Specific Plan Level 2 studies, Caselman North Level 2 Study, Cordova Hills Level 2 Study, Gardner Parke Level 3 study, and many others.
-Having a vast array of experience in drainage design, models, and development of drainage studies allows D&A to review these elements of development with a keen eye on not only the standards, but good drainage design to ensure both public safety and long-term operations and maintenance.
+D&A provides studies in the region, many of which are for projects in Sacramento County DWR jurisdiction.
+Level 1, Level 2, and Level 4 studies have been prepared following the County’s drainage study requirements.
+In all cases, hydrology and hydraulics follow the County Drainage Manual Volume 2 and improvement plan Section 9 (Storm Drain Design).
+Drainage studies also considered the Sacramento Stormwater Quality Partnership Hydromodification Management Plan and the Sacramento Region Stormwater Quality Design Manual.
+D&A takes a comprehensive approach to drainage design to incorporate low-impact development, stormwater quality, hydromodification, and flood control.

-Working under a professional engineer, I regularly develop pre and post-condition hydraulic models, and develop 10-year and 100-year.
-I further assist by drafting design reports and and technical memoranda.
+For this work, I regularly develop pre-condition and post-condition models of the proposed development site.
+I regularly use HEC-HMS to develop the hydrology and HEC-RAS to determine the hydraulic response.
+County standards further require the use of models such as SacCalc and SAHM, I regularly use these models for development analysis.
+Results from these models allow me to recommend the sizing of flood control basins and site-specific drainage design.
+I further assist with the writing of technical memoranda and drainage reports.

 ** **